Are you accepting new clients?

 Are you providing Face-to-Face sessions?

 Yes.
-I am still primarily providing services via Telehealth, however I have some Face-to-Face availability Thursday/Monday nights, and M/W/Th/F days.
+I have Telehealth and Face-to-Face availability.
 When scheduling an intake, please discuss your preferences regarding Telehealth vs. Face-to-Face sessions and we will discuss my current availability.

 Where are your Face-to-Face sessions held?